Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Results and discussion

-Similarly to the cases of h-BN and MoS$_2$, the bending rigidities of InSe in Fig.~\ref{fig:inse}(c) suffer from the issue of divergence when using a large supercell, due to the existence of high-order mutipolar interactions beyond the quadrupole terms.
+Similarly to the cases of \emph{h}-BN and MoS$_2$, the bending rigidities of InSe in Fig.~\ref{fig:inse}(c) suffer from the issue of divergence when using a large supercell, due to the existence of high-order mutipolar interactions beyond the quadrupole terms.
 Although the removal of DQ and QQ interactions only results in a small positive shift in the $D_{12}$ component compared to the case with only DD interactions subtracted, the bending rigidities are still diverging, especially from the supercell size of 12$\times$12$\times$1.
-We note that the impact of DD term itself is also relatively small, see Fig.~S5 of the SM~\cite{SM}, which suggests that octupole tensor will be important in this material.
+We note that the impact of DD term itself is also relatively small, see Fig.~S5 of the SM~\cite{SM}, which suggests that the octupole tensor will be important in this material.
 However, owing to the technical difficulty of computing higher-order multipolar interactions, we will leave this point for the future investigation.
-Using a moderate 10$\times$10 supercell, our approximated principal bending rigidity $D_{11}$, Gaussian modulus $D^\mathrm{G}$ and the $D_{12}$ component of InSe monolayer are 22.60, -14.25 and 8.34~eV, respectively.
-By comparison, the principal bending rigidity of InSe from the Helfrich Hamiltonian method within the cyclic DFT calculations is 17.5~eV~\cite{kumar2020}.
-Such discrepancy could be attributed to a relatively large curvature used in their calculations, which can induce a in-plane stain field and the related atomic conformation relaxation as a drawback of the Helfrich Hamiltonian method.
+Using a moderate 10$\times$10 supercell, our approximated principal bending rigidity $D_{11}$, Gaussian modulus $D^\mathrm{G}$, and the $D_{12}$ component of InSe monolayer are 22.60, -14.25, and 8.34~eV, respectively.
+By comparison, the principal bending rigidities of InSe from the Helfrich Hamiltonian method within the cyclic DFT calculations are 15.3 and 17.5~eV, respectively, using the roll-up nanotubes along the zigzag and armchair directions~\cite{kumar2020}.
+Such discrepancy could be attributed to many factors, including unconverged DFT parameters and numerical instability in extracting bending rigidities from the energy-curvature relation.
+The latter is a drawback of the Helfrich Hamiltonian method, which can be corroborated by the observed symmetry breaking in the calculated bending rigidities along the two principal axes.
 Furthermore, our simulation also reveals a significant renormalization effect from the lattice relaxation on bending rigidities of InSe, where the clamped-ion $D_{11}$ and $D_{12}$ are found to be 0.32 and 0.11~eV.
-Interestingly, for 2D materials containing only a single layer such as h-BN the lattice relaxation induced by a bending deformation tends to lower the bending rigidity, while it can significantly stiffen the bending modulus of multilayer 2D materials.
+Interestingly, for 2D materials containing only a single layer such as \emph{h}-BN the lattice relaxation induced by a bending deformation tends to lower the bending rigidity, while it can significantly stiffen the bending modulus of multilayer 2D materials.
 This finding will provide practical guidelines for designing future flexible electronics.